Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

 You'll also love this:

 And given the recent trends, you’ll be in good company!
-In just the U.S., nearly 37 million people traveled on Memorial Day weekend in 2021, an increase of 60% over 2020.
+In just the U.S., nearly 37 million people traveled on Memorial Day weekend, an increase of 60% over 2020.
 It seems likely that we could see even more people moving around the country this year.
 So if you’re looking for Memorial Day events in NYC or how to spend your whole Memorial Day weekend in the Big Apple, read on!

 Why do US cities honor Memorial Day?